415matt/Recipe-Analysis/README.md

 **Bivariate Analysis:**
- I wanted to see if there was a noticeable difference in correlation of fat vs calories to protein vs calories.
-Like the previous graphs, I limited my data to within the 99.9th percentile in order to avoid the extreme outliers while still keeping as much data as possible.
+ I wanted to see if there was a noticeable difference in the correlation between fat vs calories to protein vs calories.
+Like the previous graphs, I limited my data to within the 99.9th percentile in order to avoid extreme outliers while still keeping as much data as possible.

 <iframe src="assets/total fat (PDV) vs Calories.html" width=800 height=600 frameBorder=0></iframe>

-*Here we see a significant positive correlation between Percent Daily Value of Fat and total calories of the dish.*
+*Here we see a significant positive correlation between the Percent Daily Value of Fat and the total calories of the dish.*

 <iframe src="assets/protein (PDV) vs Calories.html" width=800 height=600 frameBorder=0></iframe>

-*Here we see a noticeably more spread, however still positive correlation between Percent Daily Value of Protein and total calories of the dish.*
+*Here we see a noticeably more spread, however still a positive correlation between the Percent Daily Value of Protein and total calories of the dish.*

 <br>

-I thought that these plots were interesting, as it shows that protein is more losely correlated to calories compared to Fat.
-This makes sense, as fat is 9 calories per gram wheras protein is only 4 cal/g, making fat a larger contributor to total calories.
-There is also a suprisingly straight line lower limit that can be drawn in the `total fat (PDV) vs Calories` graph.
-I belive that this line would represent the minimum amount of calories a dish can be given it's PDV of Fat.
+I thought that these plots were interesting, as it shows that protein is more loosely correlated to calories compared to Fat.
+This makes sense, as fat is 9 calories per gram whereas protein is only 4 cal/g, making fat a larger contributor to total calories.
+There is also a surprisingly straight line lower limit that can be drawn in the `total fat (PDV) vs Calories` graph.
+I believe that this line would represent the minimum amount of calories a dish can be given its PDV of Fat.

 <br>

 **Interesting Aggregates:**
 One of the interesting aggregates I created was seeing the distribution of reviews by rating.
-From this aggregation, I saw that written reviews were mostly left for 'good' dishes (rated 4 or 5 stars) wheras people were less likely to take the time to write a bad review (dishes rated 1-3 stars).
+From this aggregation, I saw that written reviews were mostly left for 'good' dishes (rated 4 or 5 stars) whereas people were less likely to take the time to write a bad review (dishes rated 1-3 stars).

 |   rating |   Probability of writing a Review |
 |---------:|----------------------------------:|